 Do: Shop around the Morning Markets

-The Takayama Morning Market is one of the biggest in Japan.
-Open from early morning to midday, the market sprawls over two areas: beside Miyagawa River and in front of the Takayama Jinya (Historical Government House).
+The Takayama Morning Market is one of Japan’s biggest.
+The market sprawls over two areas: Beside Miyagawa River, and in front of the Takayama Jinya (Historical Government House).

-The markets are a great place for you to take a leisurely stroll and pick up some fresh produce, dried foods, or traditional snacks like rice crackers to bring home.
-There are also souvenirs like folk crafts and wasabi chocolate available for sale.
+It’s a great place to shop for fresh produce, dried foods, or traditional snacks like rice crackers.
+There are also unique souvenirs like folk crafts and wasabi chocolate.

 Opening Hours: 7AM – 12PM, opens 8AM from Dec – Mar